 Drawing on qualitative and quantitative evidence, we describe five sets of problems that may explain why the SSDP trainings did not improve student learning.
 First, weak governance likely reduced the quality of the ETC training.
-It appears that trainers were given inadequate time and guidance to prepare training materials, were given no "training of trainers," and in some cases lacked relevant teaching materials.
-Some ETC's trainers lacked adequate expertise in math and science.
+It appears that trainers were given inadequate time and guidance to prepare training materials, were not provided with 'training of trainers' and in some cases lacked relevant teaching materials.
+Some ETC trainers lacked adequate expertise in maths and science.

 Second, scheduling training sessions on regular school days may have prevented some teachers from participating because substitute teachers were unavailable to teach their classes during the trainings.
 Teachers' low expectations of the novelty and value of the SSDP trainings may also have lowered participation.

-Third, we find evidence of serious weaknesses in some teachers' pre-requisite subject knowledge, which may have impeded them from grasping the training content that focused on advanced math and science concepts.
-Fourth, few teachers seem to have completed the post-ETC self-study project work or adopted new classroom teaching methods, and our evidence suggests two possible explanations: (1) teachers' lack of accountability for the time-consuming development of lesson plans and teaching aids; and (2) teachers' lack of budgets for needed teaching materials.
-Finally, we find that many students enter grades 9 and 10 with below-grade-level math and science skills.
-SSDP trainings focused on new methods to teach advanced 9th and 10th grade math and science concepts may, therefore, have equipped teachers with skills that are largely irrelevant to many students' learning needs.
+Third, we find evidence of serious weaknesses in some teachers' prerequisite subject knowledge, which may have impeded them from grasping the training content that focused on advanced maths and science concepts.

+Fourth, few teachers seem to have completed the post-ETC self-study project work or adopted new classroom teaching methods.
+Our evidence suggests two possible explanations: (1) lack of accountability for the time-consuming development of lesson plans and teaching aids; and (2) lack of budget for required teaching materials.

+Finally, we find that many students enter grades 9 and 10 with below-grade-level maths and science skills.
+SSDP trainings focused on new methods to teach advanced ninthand tenth-grade maths and science concepts may, therefore, have equipped teachers with skills that are largely irrelevant to many students' learning needs.

 Our study has two limitations.
 First, it is possible that SSDP training impacts grow over time, and we estimated impacts after only one year.
-Second, the training completion rates in our study schools at endline were unusually low, reducing precision, due to high teacher turnover and low teacher take-up of the training invitations.
+Second, the training completion rates in our study schools at endline were unusually low due to high teacher turnover and low uptake of the training invitations, reducing precision.

-Compared to many studies, this evaluation was designed relatively well for external validity, because we use a sample that is nearly nationally representative of all public secondary school students (and the environments in which they live and learn) to study an intervention rolled out through the institutions that were responsible for government training at the start of the study period.
-A dramatic government reform, however, recently shifted responsibility for basic and secondary education to new local governments, so that trainings identical to those we evaluated will no longer be rolled out, limiting our external validity in a narrow sense.
-Yet in a broader sense the reform creates valuable opportunity for Nepal's policymakers at all levels to learn from the evidence and pursue improvements in teacher training program design and implementation.
-The results are also valuable outside of Nepal, as they suggest possible ways of improving the performance of training-center-based in-service teacher training programs.
+Compared to many studies, this evaluation was designed relatively well for external validity.
+This is because we use a sample that is nearly nationally representative of all public secondary school students (and the environments in which they live and learn) and we study an intervention rolled out through the institutions that were responsible for government training at the start of the study period.
+However, a dramatic government reform recently shifted responsibility for basic and secondary education to new local governments, implying that trainings identical to those that we evaluated will no longer be rolled out.
+This limits our external validity in a narrow sense.

+Yet in a broader sense, this reform creates a valuable opportunity for Nepal's policymakers at all levels to learn from the evidence and pursue improvements in teacher training programme design and implementation.
+The results are also valuable outside of Nepal, as they suggest possible ways of improving the performance of inservice teacher training programmes that are based in training centres.